syangsao/ansible-kib-nkp/README.md

 ansible-playbook build_nkp_vsphere_image.yml -e @vars.yml
 ```

-If you ALREADY have the base OS template in vCenter:
+If you already have the base OS template in vCenter:
 ```
 ansible-playbook build_nkp_vsphere_image.yml -e @vars.yml -e skip_base_os_build=true
 ```

+After KIB finishes, it writes a manifest JSON containing artifact_id, which for vSphere is the template name created in your vCenter.
+That’s the image you’ll reference when creating NKP clusters.
+(The DKP doc shows this exact behavior and JSON field.)